By Eli Greenawalt Foster, 1899

 The Nullification Act of South Carolina, in 1832, was the first serious manifestation of the doctrine of States’ Rights, which ended, finally, in the secession ordinances of the Southern States and precipitated the great American conflict.

-Another class of statesmen held that the Federal Union constituted a nation, with a strong central government, and that no State could secede from the Union without the consent of all the others.
+Another class of statesmen held that the Federal Union constituted a nation with a strong central government and that no State could secede from the Union without the consent of all the others.
 These were the different constructions placed upon the U.S. Constitution, from which no serious conflict arose until certain material questions came before the people for a solution.
 Chief among these were those related to tariffs and slavery.
 The South, which was engaged entirely in agricultural industries, demanded free trade.
 The North, which derived much of its wealth from manufacturing industries, called for protection.
-When the Tariff Act of 1832 became a law, it caused intense opposition among the people of the South and led South Carolina to declare the act null and void and to threaten to secede from the Union if the Federal Government should endeavor to enforce the law.
-The prompt and vigorous action of President Andrew Jackson in sending troops to the rebellious State restored order; and Henry Clay’s Compromise of 1850 pacified the leaders for a time.
-They, however, did not abandon the principle of secession, but only shifted it from the tariff issue, in which they had scored a victory, to the much compromised and yet uncompromising issue of slavery extension.
+When the Tariff Act of 1832 became a law, it caused intense opposition among the people of the South and led South Carolina to declare the act null and void and threaten to secede from the Union if the Federal Government should endeavor to enforce the law.
+The prompt and vigorous action of President Andrew Jackson in sending troops to the rebellious State restored order, and Henry Clay’s Compromise of 1850 pacified the leaders for a time.
+They, however, did not abandon the principle of secession but only shifted it from the tariff issue, in which they had scored a victory, to the much compromised and yet uncompromising issue of slavery extension.

 Differences Between the North and South